Swetko/HW1/README.md

 We represent our images using floating point values between 0 and 1.
 However, we still have to convert between our floating point representation and the byte arrays that are stored on disk.
 In the example above, our pixel values got above 1 so when we converted them back to byte arrays and saved them to disk they overflowed the byte data type and went back to very small values.
 That's why the very bright areas of the image looped around and became dark.

 We want to make sure the pixel values in the image stay between 0 and 1.
 Implement clamping on the image so that any value below zero gets set to zero and any value above 1 gets set to one.

-Fill in `void clamp_image(image im);` to modify the image in-place.
+Fill in `void clamp_image(image im);` in `process_image.cpp` to modify the image in-place.
 Then when we clamp the shifted image and save it we see much better results, see lines 87-89 in `test.c`:

     // 5.
 Clamp Image
     clamp_image(im);